CALL US NOW: 0207-700-2354

 Cruise liners contained multiple dining rooms, lounges, bars and places to go apart from one’s own cabin, a nursery for the children, perhaps an on-board swimming pool and room for games on deck.

-Ocean liners – Beautiful design
+Ocean Liners: Speed and Style – Beautiful design

 The cabin furniture, too, was as carefully considered as any in the public spaces; a first class bed is shown which is curved on one side, to fit against the ship’s hull, and intricately made from wicker and mahogany, so as to be as light as possible.
 It also has sides, like a cot, presumably in case of bad weather.
 It seems that even first class passengers couldn’t be protected from squalls and storms.